 I had already read the magnificent novel Cathedral of the Sea by the same author, therefore it was a natural progression for me to read this latest book as well.
-I was actually lucky enough to go to a Spanish wedding in summer 2004 which took place in Santa Maria del Mar which is the setting for the book.
+I was actually lucky enough to go to a Spanish wedding in summer 2004 in that very Cathedral, Santa Maria del Mar, the setting for the book.
 This event inspired me to read the novel as soon as I possibly could get a copy.

 I live in Granada, the city in which the Hand of Fatima begins.
 I have also spent many months living in the beautiful Valley of Lecrin which also appears repeatedly throughout the book.
 The setting of the novel coincides with areas that I know well myself, it almost seems as though the author is following my movements, choosing familiar locations to me for his next book.

 Set in the Alpujarras

 By reading the Hand of Fatima I hoped to discover more about the historic Alpujarra wars and read well written descriptions of the Alpujarra villages, conjure up mental images of the Sierra Nevada, reading about all those familiar places.
 I expected to hear about the city of Granada how it was during the era of Al-Andalus many hundreds of years ago and even learn a few facts which I had not yet heard previously.
 The book certainly met my expectations.

 The well researched work cleverly blends historic fact and geographical references.
 It carefully describes local landmarks as well as telling an interesting tale to the reader.
 Even with 8 years knowledge of Andalusian culture I got swept away by the author´s writing and forget to notice which parts of the book are hard facts and which parts are the fictional storylines embroidered into the novel.